 We estimate around 24 percent of all EITC claims have some type of mistake which cost the government roughly $16 billion in 2017.
 We are completing a study for the ACTC and AOTC error rates and will have that information soon.

 Some errors are caused by misinterpreting the law; some because the preparer accepted client-provided information at face value and others are outright fraud.
-You, as part of the tax preparation community, are crucial in stemming these errors because paid preparers complete the majority of refundable credit claims.
+You, as part of the tax preparation community, are crucial in reducing these errors since paid preparers complete the majority of returns claiming certain credits and/or the Head of Household filing status.

-We know most paid preparers practice due diligence and prepare accurate refundable credit claims.
-But, we developed this preparer compliance program to ensure you compete on a level playing field.
+We know most paid preparers practice due diligence and prepare accurate credit and HOH returns for their clients.
+This preparer compliance program was developed to ensure you compete on a level playing field with your peers.

 Where Do We Find Most Errors?